 Back in the 80s when my mom would make this recipe, she’d spend time cutting the pork into small pieces and dredge it in cornstarch and fry it before adding it to the sauce.
 Don’t get me wrong, I love me some fried food, but I do not love frying.
 It takes time and is messy, plus it adds extra calories we don’t need.
 I took her recipe and skipped the frying step: instead of fried cubes of pork I used boneless, skinless chicken breasts.
 Once they’re cooked they shred up easily and the shredded chicken in sweet and sour sauce is the perfect easy weeknight meal.

-I’ve made chicken in this machine a few times and it always comes out perfectly moist.
+I love making chicken in the pressure cooker because it always comes out perfectly moist.
 It tastes even better than when I slow cook it – but if you don’t want to pressure cook don’t worry.
-You can slow cook this recipe in your Crock-Pot® Express Crock Multi-Cooker too!
-(I gave instructions for both in the recipe.)
+I’ve included directions in the recipe for making crock pot sweet and sour chicken too because sometimes you need to set it and forget it, especially on busy school nights.

-Pressure Cooker Shredded Sweet and Sour Chicken is an easy weeknight meal that the entire family loves!
+Pressure Cooker Sweet and Sour Chicken is an easy weeknight meal that the entire family loves!

 I am always worried about getting dinner on the table and this machine is helping immensely.
 I am notorious for forgetting to start a slow cooker in time, so having the pressure cooking option is perfect.
 Plus, there is no need to get more pans dirty.
 So many roast or soup recipes call for browning meat before slow cooking: you can do this right in the Crock-Pot® Express Crock Multi-Cooker.
 It makes making chili or pot roast easy!